rootdrew27/AcrePointSite/README.md

 - lower quality of images when loading on small screens
 - Setup global theme variables
 - set the navbar to only display the logo and collapse button and a certain width
 - use a more sophisticated font
+- Figure out which CSS is needed (remove excess)
+- navbar collapse on scroll (or swipe)

 # Post-MVP
 - Ensure that files exist b4 sending to client